Derby Pie Recipe | Easy & Simple Derby Pie Recipe

 - 1 – 6 oz. package semi-sweet chocolate chips

 - 1 – 5 0z. (approx. 1 & 1/4 cup) pecans halved

 - Preheat oven to 400°.

-- In standing, mixer combines sugar and corn starch.
+- In standing, the mixer combines sugar and corn starch.
 Add eggs, butter, and vanilla.
 On medium-high setting stir batter until smooth.
 With a spatula fold in chocolate chips and pecans.

 - Pour batter into pie crust and bake in preheated oven for 40 minutes.
 After 25 minutes check to see if the pie is cooking throughout.
-If the top of the pie is dark, place strips of aluminum foil on top of the pie for the remainder of baking time.
+If the top of the pie is dark, place strips of aluminum foil on top of the pie for the remainder of the baking time.
 Bake the remaining 15 minutes, or until pie congeals throughout.
 Serve warm or at room temperature.

 Let’s celebrate Pi Day with a simple derby pie recipe that’s off the charts!
 As always leave me a comment about this recipe.